Caring for you as we would for ourselves

 Melanoma symptoms

 Melanoma symptoms are characterized by a change in the skin, either in an existing mole (change in shape, size, color...) or the appearance of a dark spot.
-Unlike carcinoma, which is more likely to appear on the areas most exposed to the sun, carcinoma can appear all over the body, notably on the sole of the foot, the palm of the hand or even in the back of the eye.
+Unlike carcinoma, which is more likely to appear on the areas most exposed to the sun, melanoma can appear all over the body, notably on the sole of the foot, the palm of the hand or even in the back of the eye.
 In rare cases, it can occur in internal areas of the body (mouth, nose, etc.).

 Causes of melanoma